pulsemicro/sample-1-instructions/README.md

 * Template 1 includes customizable options such as "First Name" and "Last Name", see [sample screenshot](https://github.com/pulsemicro/mvc-sample-1-instructions/raw/master/MvcSample1-Template1.PNG)
 * Template 2 includes customizable options such as "Home Town", see [sample screenshot](https://github.com/pulsemicro/mvc-sample-1-instructions/raw/master/MvcSample1-Template2.PNG)
 * Template 3 includes customizable options such as "Spouse's Name", "Kid's Name #1", "Kid's Name #2", etc., see [sample screenshot](https://github.com/pulsemicro/mvc-sample-1-instructions/raw/master/MvcSample1-Template3.PNG)
   * Note: In the sample file there is a "Your Name" and "Your Address" field.
-Thses are just recommendations and could be anything you choose.
+These are just recommendations and could be anything you choose.

-### Can I use other technologies instead of ASP.NET MVC, such as ASP.NET Web Forms, PHP, or Ruby?
+### Can I use other technologies instead of .NET 8 and Javascript frameworks such as an MVC based solution or, PHP, or Ruby, Python?

-No. Our projects will be built using ASP.NET MVC, so we are looking for someone well versed in ASP.NET MVC.
+While these are acceptable alternatives, we would like this to be built using .NET 8.
+So, we are looking for someone well versed in C# and .NET.
+If the entire solution is MVC based, we will not overlook this as a solution to the problem.
+There are options to create an MVC based front end and backend in .NET 8.

 ### Can I post my sample application somewhere (such as Microsoft Azure) for you to see?